Principia-Turtle/Archive/content/Hit Mechanics of Random Number Based Game.md

 (1-0.3)^{100-30} = 0.086784
 $$

 >This is 8.6% chance only to get the exact amount of successful trials.

-A
+## Diminishing returns

 As raiders we are rather interested in the chance of getting exactly 30, or more, which is then: 53.77%